 edit What is a Dehumidifier?

 A place with higher temperature and high relative humidity needs moisture to be pulled out of air.
-Moist air helps the growth of mold, dust mites and spores which aggravate allergies.
+Moist air helps the growth of mold, dust mites and spores which aggravate allergies and asthma.
 A dehumidifier removes moisture from air and is suited for this climate.

 edit Do you need a humidifier or dehumidifier?

 The relative humidity of a particular place is the deciding factor in selecting either one.
 35 to 50% humidity level is considered to be healthy.
-Based on the humidity levels of a room, a dehumidifier and humidifiers help obtain these levels.
+Based on the humidity levels of a room, dehumidifiers and humidifiers help obtain these levels.

 edit Optmimum humidity level